- Huh? There are Rules?

 No body armor is worn.
 Mouth guards, soft protective headgear, thigh pads, shin guards, and joint strappings (such as shoulders and ankles) are permitted.
 Other protection or medical appliances require prior approval; generally, you can't play in a cast or heavy knee braces as you can in the NFL, unless protective padding is added to reduce injury risks.
 Jewelry is prohibited as a health hazard; even plain wedding bands can inflict damage if they punch another player instead of the ball.
 Players with a penchant for body piercing, like now retired Carlton player Glenn Manton, must remove the adornments for a game.

-There are three field umpires, who have full control of the game.
+There are four field umpires, who have full control of the game.
 Major responsibilities of the field umpires are to start play, award marks and free kicks, and generally enforce the rules of the game.
 In carrying out their responsibilities, the field umpires each control roughly one third of the ground.
 The umpire in the area where the ball is currently being disputed is the umpire in charge at any one time, however either of the other field umpires may bring attention to infringements of the rules that occur 'behind the play'.
 Field umpires may signal each other to transfer control.

 The two boundary umpires judge when the ball is out of the playing area, and also return the ball to the center of the ground after a goal has been scored.
 The boundary umpires patrol one side of the ground each.
 They take positions at diagonally opposite corners of the center square when the ball is bounced in the center square at the start of each quarter or after a goal is scored.
 At the center bounces, the boundary umpires are responsible for detecting players who enter the center square illegally.
 If a score looks imminent, such as from a set kick by a player, a boundary umpire will sometimes position himself near the posts to act as an extra pair of eyes to assist the goal umpire.